aluxnimm/outlookcaldavsynchronizer/README.md

 ### Recommended Android DAV client ###

-We work closely together and test interopability with DAVdroid for Android, see [https://www.davdroid.com](https://www.davdroid.com), so we can really recommend it!
-Together with DAVdroid we now have experimental support for per-event coloring by mapping the Outlook category color to the COLOR attribute of the event.
+We work closely together and test interopability with DAVx⁵ for Android, see [https://www.davx5.com](https://www.davx5.com), so we can really recommend it!
+Together with DAVx⁵ we now have experimental support for per-event coloring by mapping the Outlook category color to the COLOR attribute of the event.

 ### Tested CalDAV Servers ###